FreitasAssis/tech-challenge/README.md

 ***[localhost:3000/api-docs](localhost:3000/api-docs)***

+I put in the root of project a Postman collection, you can use it to test the endpoints easier.

 ## 💡 How to test

 I implemented some cases of test, unit and integration to this application.
 I should have covered more cases, but I put only the main examples, other cases may be added using them like examples.